Manifold-constrained Hamilton-Jacobi Reachability Learning for Decentralized Multi-Agent Motion Planning: Conclusion and Discussion

 \section{Conclusion and Discussion}

-This paper introduces \methodname{}, a framework that solves constrained HJ reachability to enable decentralized manifold-constrained multi-agent motion planning.
+This paper introduces \methodname{}, a framework that solves constrained HJR to enable decentralized manifold-constrained multi-agent motion planning.
 The resulting value function captures safety conditions under manifold constraints and enables a receding-horizon trajectory optimization scheme that avoids collisions while respecting task-induced equality constraints.
 We demonstrate the effectiveness of our method on challenging multi-agent motion planning problems involving diverse task constraints.

 Several limitations remain and point to future directions.
-First, in practice, discretized trajectories may drift off the constraint manifold due to solver approximations or inaccurate dynamics, and trajectory segments between planning updates are not not explicitly constrained to the constraint manifold.
-Addressing this issue may require integrating a high-frequency low-level controller in conjunction with the planner.
-Second, while the adversarial formulation of HJ reachability removes assumptions on other agents’ control policies for MAMP, it also introduces conservatism, as reflected in the longer paths observed in our experiments.
-As we are using a velocity control, applying the fail-safe control inferred from the HJR formulation also leads to jittery motions.
-Third, although neural networks enable scalability to higher dimensions, their use loses formal safety guarantees, and solution quality cannot be directly verified due to lack of ground-truth solutions in high-dimensional HJR problems.
-Future work will address these challenges, for example by incorporating calibration and uncertainty quantification methods such as conformal prediction~\cite{pmlr-v242-lin24a}.
+First, discretized trajectories may drift off the constraint manifold due to solver approximations or inaccurate dynamics, and trajectory segments between planning updates are not explicitly constrained to the manifold.
+Addressing this issue may require integrating a high-frequency low-level controller with the planner.
+Second, while the adversarial formulation of HJR removes assumptions on other agents’ control policies for MAMP, it also introduces conservatism, as reflected in the longer paths observed in our experiments.
+Under the velocity-control setting considered here, applying the fail-safe control inferred from the HJR formulation can also lead to jittery motions.
+Finally, several sources of uncertainty may affect real-world deployment.
+For example, the use of neural networks sacrifices formal safety guarantees, and solution quality cannot be directly verified due to the lack of ground-truth solutions in high-dimensional HJR problems.
+In addition, perception noise, delayed or inaccurate state estimates, and dynamics mismatch may introduce further challenges.
+Our empirical validation is also limited to velocity-controlled agents and relatively structured scenarios; evaluating the approach on more complex robotic systems remains an important direction.
+Future work aims to address these challenges, for example by incorporating calibration and uncertainty quantification methods \cite{pmlr-v242-lin24a, lin2025robust}.